jbloomlab/seqneut-pipeline/README.md

 Fix the bottom plateau of the neutralization curve to this value.
 Typicallyou might either set to 0, or "false" if you want to let the bottom be a free parameter.

+##### max_frac_infectivity
+Require all fraction infectivity values to be <= this number.
+They should really all be <= one, but sometimes they will be larger due to noise but it's a bad sign if they get too large.
+This removes values that are very large prior to curve fitting.

 ### serum_titers_qc_thresholds
 This key defines quality-control thresholds to apply in `serum_titers` when aggregating replicate titers for each virus for each serum.
 These thresholds are designed to ensure that the serum titers reported by the pipeline are robust (sufficient replicates and sufficiently similar to the median).